-- Allow the mold to chill for 3-5 minutes just until the chocolate hardens then remove the mold and if needed, brush another coat of chocolate around the top edge of the mold.
+- Allow the mold to chill for about 10 minutes just until the chocolate hardens then remove the mold and if needed, brush another coat of chocolate around the top edge of the mold.

 - Chill again until the chocolate hardens.